-It is commonly believed that only gas appliances produce carbon monoxide but ALL appliances that burn fuel produce carbon monoxide.
-Your solid fuel stove or open fire produce hundreds of times that of gas or oil appliances this and the risk of a chimney fire, is why it is important to have your chimney swept by a competent person.
+It is commonly believed that only gas appliances produce carbon monoxide but ALL combustion and therefore ALL appliances that burn fuel produce carbon monoxide.
+Your solid fuel stove or open fire produce hundreds of times that of a gas or oil appliance, so this and the risk of chimney fires, is why it is important to have your chimney swept by a competent professional chimney sweep.

-The number of chimney fires is increasing every year in the UK with as many as 32 thousand homes in the a UK having a chimney fire in 2010.
+The number of chimney fires is increasing every year in the UK with as many as 32 thousand homes in the UK having a chimney fire in 2010.
 A significant number will be largely due to not getting the chimney swept often enough.
-Other contributing factors are:

 - Burning fuel that is inappropriate for the appliance.

 - Burning fuel with too high a moisture content (logs should be less than 20% water~get a moisture meter).